President Donald Trump holds fiery Mount Rushmore rally

-At the foot of Mount Rushmore on the eve of Independence Day, President Donald Trump made a direct appeal to disaffected white voters four months before Election Day, accusing protesters who have pushed for racial justice of engaging in a "merciless campaign to wipe out our history".
+At the foot of Mount Rushmore on the eve of Independence Day, US President Donald Trump made a direct appeal to disaffected white voters four months before Election Day, accusing protesters who have pushed for racial justice of engaging in a "merciless campaign to wipe out our history".

 "This movement is openly attacking the legacies of every person on Mount Rushmore," Trump said.